-General Mills’ chief financial officer, Kofi Bruce, also said in March that his company is moving to raise prices then and continuing into the following months.
+General Mills’ chief financial officer, Kofi Bruce, also said in March that his company was moving to raise prices then and continuing into the following months.

 Bruce did not give further details, but General Mills products include items such as cereals (Cheerios), yogurt (Yoplait), flour (Gold Medal) and granola bars (Nature Valley).

-Alas, even Fido and Fifi are not immune to the ravages of inflation.
+Alas, even Fido and Fifi are not immune to the impact of inflation.

 Pet-snacks maker J.M.
 Smucker Co. plans to hike prices on its products, according to a Wall Street Journal report.
 The company already hiked prices on some of “people products” last year — namely Jif peanut butter — but now things are really going to the dogs!

 J.M.
 Smucker Co. is behind 11 brands of pet food and treats, including Meow Mix, Milk-Bone and Rachael Ray Nutrish.